 - That gentrification is erasing queer spaces all over the country, making it harder for our communities to find spaces that they feel safe and are welcomed.

-I myself am regularly heckled from cars or by people in the street for my visibly queer appearance, I have been attacked, and earlier this year I received death threats for posting a photo of myself and an 8 year old child marching at Birmingham Pride (with parental consent).
+I myself am regularly heckled from cars or by people in the street for my visibly queer appearance, I have been attacked, and in 2019 I received death threats for posting a photo of myself and an 8 year old child marching at Birmingham Pride (with parental consent).
 This reality often makes navigating the world difficult for queer people, and I acknowledge here that I am an able bodied white man and these experience are often significantly more difficult for queer people of colour, transgender people, and queer people with dis/abilities.

 Our fight for equality is far from over – nobody is too young to learn that being different is OK, and we should celebrate the things that make us different.